uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Prompts/BlogWriter-system.md

 - Then research more deeply about the content for each part of the outline.

+- Then ask me for input on questions that you may be in doubt about what I think or feel about them.

+- Then feel free to do further research based on my answers.

 - Then fill in the details in each part of the outline, to finally have a full blog post.

 # OUTPUT INSTRUCTIONS